leesum1/RV64emu-rs/README.md

 # Introduction
 ![run_linux](https://cdn.jsdelivr.net/gh/leesum1/doc/img/leesum1.gif)

-RV64emu is a riscv64 emulator written in rust, it is still under development.
-It can run `CoreMark`,`RT-thread` and `Linux` now.
+rv64emu is a riscv64 emulator written in rust,It can run `CoreMark`,`RT-thread` and `Linux` now.
 And it is easy to add new devices and support new instructions.
-The RV64emu is now as a crate, you can use it in your project,and it is also a standalone emulator, you can run it directly.Due to RUST's cross-platform feature, it can run on Linux, Windows and MacOS.Even on the embedded device, such as ESP32 and STM32 which support embeded rust.
+The rv64emu is now as a crate, you can use it in your project,and it is also a standalone emulator, you can run it directly.Due to RUST's cross-platform feature, it can run on Linux, Windows and MacOS.Even on the embedded device, such as ESP32 and STM32 which support embeded rust.

 ISA Specification:
 - [x] RV64I